-Before you send money to Turkey, you need to know the various channels available, the information you’ll have to provide, the recipient requirements, how to track your transfer and some of the factors to look at that can affect your transfer.
+Before you decide on how to send money to Turkey, you need to know the various channels available, the information you’ll have to provide, the recipient requirements, how to track your transfer and some of the factors to look at that can affect your transfer.

 The process of how to send money to Turkey is simple and easy.
 Follow these steps to get started on the best way to send money to Turkey.

-There are multiple ways to easily send and receive money in Turkey Kenya but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+There are multiple ways to easily send and receive money in Turkey but these will largely depend on the provider you decide to use.
+Below you will find everything you need to know about the best ways to send money to Turkey.

 Whether you are sending money to your family, relatives or business associates in Turkey, there are a couple of formal channels you can use.
 You can make bank-to-bank transfers, use online money transfer services or walk into a store and do cash transfers to the recipient.

 You can transfer money from your local bank to the recipient bank in Turkey.
 This method is reliable and one of the best way to send money to Turkey when transferring large sums of money.
 However, for small amounts, transfer fees can be significantly high.
 The time banks take to deliver transfers is typically about 3 to 5 days.

 For instance, if you transfer 1000 EUR from Germany to Turkey through Deutsche Bank, it can take anywhere from 3-5 business days.
 The cost of the transfer is approximately €41.55, combining both the exchange rate margin and transfer fees.